 I’m having a moment with carbs.
-Well, if you consider a month long time frame a moment then that’s really the gist of it.
+Well, if you consider an entire month a time frame, then that’s really the gist of it.
 Today this Ricotta and Sausage Pasta is front stage and it’s a winner!

 Ricotta and Sausage Pasta